Matt-Gallery/Zig-Zaggo/proposal.md

         * City stops (max of 4, min of 2)
         * Number of days in each city
         * Final arrival city
-- **Edit the Current Search and Re-Submit**
- - As a user, I want to be able to edit my current search and resubmit it, so that I can get new search results without having to create a new search from scratch.

-### Stretch Goals
 - **Receive Search Results**
  - As a user, I want to be able to view my search results, so that I can see what trip options are available and ultimately book travel.
  - The search results can return any combination of dates, cities, flights and hotels that fit the search.
 - **Drill Down of Each Search Result Trip Detail**
     - As a user, I want to be able to drill down on each trip in my search results, so that I can see the details of each flight and hotel included in the itinerary.
+- **Edit the Current Search and Re-Submit**
+ - As a user, I want to be able to edit my current search and resubmit it, so that I can get new search results without having to create a new search from scratch.
+    - This should be implemented using local storage.

+### Stretch Goals
 - **Allow Flexible Total Trip Length**
     - As a user, I want to be able to search for trips with a fixed total length and variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how many days I spend in each city.
     - This should include: